 Downhill walking: 850 m (2788 ft)

-On this hike you will have a real taste of the Accursed Mountains and the Peaks of the Balkans Trail.
+On this hike, you will have a real taste of the Accursed Mountains and the Peaks of the Balkans Trail.
 It’s a diverse hike bookended with mountain villages and filled with picturesque views.
-You will walk through meadows, woodland, rocky terrain, crests and see the most southern glacier in the Northern Hemisphere.
-This trail has very few tourists, despite its highlights filled experience.
+You will walk through meadows, woodland, rocky terrain, and crests and see the most southern glacier in the Northern Hemisphere.
+This trail has very few tourists, despite its highlights-filled experience.

 Length of the hike: 14.9 km (9.2 miles)